 1. Pull the wiper arm away from the vehicle.
 Turn the blade at an angle from the wiper arm.
-Push the lock pin manually to release the blade and pull the wiper blade down toward the windshield to remove it from the arm.
+Press the lock tab to release the blade and pull the wiper blade down toward the windshield to remove it from the arm.